Destinations Greece The Cyclades Santorini

 The famous one · unreachable at sunset · stay only if you can swing the rate

-The northern cliff-end with the photographed sunset, the blue-domed churches, the queue past the Maritime Museum every evening at 6 p.m. for the photo nobody can take without 800 other phones in it.
-Beautiful, expensive, almost unwalkable in season — by 5 p.m. the bus stop and the pedestrian road from Fira clog and the village seizes up.
+The photographed sunset, the blue domes, the 6 p.m. queue past the Maritime Museum.
+Beautiful, expensive, almost unwalkable in season — by 5 p.m. the bus stop and the Fira road clog.
 Stay only if the cliffside-pool premium is the trip; otherwise base elsewhere and come for one early morning.
-Eat at 1500 BC (Skala) or Roka for the early-evening dinner before the cruise crowds arrive.
+Eat at 1500 BC (Skala) or Roka before the cruise crowds.

 Cliffside cliché · earnedSkip the sunset queueOne early morning